ywangd/pybufrkit/docs/internals.rst

   can be queried using the Dot (``.``) separator.

 * *Populated* - The Template is populated with actual data from the Data section.
-  If a descriptor is not populated, it cannot be queried (an error will be thrown).
-  For an example, if a delayed replication block has Zero replication, none of its descendant descriptors could be queried.
+  If a descriptor is not populated, for an example, a delayed replication block may have Zero replication, an empty list will be returned when any of its children is queried.

 Script Support
 ^^^^^^^^^^^^^^